marise-san/rock-paper-scissors/README.md

 * Git and Github for project management.
 * How to get random elements from an array.
 * Knowledge about DOM manipulation.
-* Leanerd about methods of Math object.
+* Learned about methods of Math object.